Amit-Ranjan22/UpdatedPortfolio-Amitabh_Ranjan/README.md

 WHEN : some style properties are added in style.css for "nav" bar,
        the two "div" and "li" mentioned above.

-*(2) When the employer load the portfolio, he is presented with a background image and a unique subtitle.*
+*(2) When the employer load the portfolio, he/she is presented with a background image and a unique subtitle.*
 ------
 It's considered done<br>
 ------